Holographic Einstein Ring of a Charged AdS Black Hole: Holographic setup, wave dynamics, and geometric optics approximation

-where $\rho$ is the charge parameter of black hole.
-The Reissner-Nordstr\"{o}m-AdS black hole reduces to a Schwarzchild-AdS black hole if $\rho=0$, which is the holographic superconductor model in \cite{hartnoll2009CMT}.
-The corresponding $\hat{f}(r)$ is
+where $\rho$ is the charge parameter of black hole, and $z_h$ denotes the location of black hole event horizon. $\rho=0$ corresponds to the Schwarzschild-AdS black hole.
+Furthermore, the pure-AdS spacetime can be obtained by taking the limit $z_h\rvec \infty$.
+By holography, $\mu=\rho z_h$ is interpreted as the chemical potential of the boundary system while the temperature of the boundary system is given by the Hawking temperature